stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

               Where Stitch previously detected three columns, the log messages now contain data for four columns.
 Because the log messages don't contain field information and are read in order, Stitch would be unable to determine what column the `15`, `9`, and `19` values are for.

 ## VIEWS
-      - title: "Limitation 4: Cannot be used with views"
+      - title: "Limitation {{ forloop.index }}: Cannot be used with views"
-        anchor: "limitation-4--views-are-unsupported"
+        anchor: "limitation--views-are-unsupported"
         content: |
           {{ page.title }} can't be used with database views, as modifications to views are not written to log files.

           Stitch recommends using [Key-based Incremental Replication]({{ link.replication.key-based-rep | prepend: site.baseurl }}) instead, where possible.

 ## MYSQL/ORACLE RETENTION PERIOD
-      - title: "Limitation 5: Logs can age out and stop replication (Microsoft SQL Server, MySQL, and Oracle)"
+      - title: "Limitation {{ forloop.index }}: Logs can age out and stop replication (Microsoft SQL Server, MySQL, and Oracle)"
-        anchor: "limitation-5--log-retention"
+        anchor: "limitation--log-retention"
         content: |
           {% include note.html type="single-line" content="**Note**: This section is applicable only to **Microsoft SQL Server, MySQL,** and **Oracle**-backed database integrations." %}